 The film adaptation of THE RITUAL opened in the UK last weekend, and knowing the book well and having had opportunity to discuss the production of the film with Adam (and the frustrations of film-making for authors – which we talked about on a panel in Liverpool recently – photo below courtesy of Dan Burgess Photography) I was keen to watch it.
 It didn’t disappoint.

-Here’s the trailer.
-Click the link for my thoughts.
+Here’s the blurb and the trailer.
+Click the link below for my thoughts.

 Four old university friends reunite for a hiking trip in the Scandinavian wilderness of the Arctic Circle.
 No longer young men, they have little left in common and tensions rise as they struggle to connect.
 Frustrated and tired they take a shortcut that turns their hike into a nightmare that could cost them their lives.